graphql/graphql-spec/spec/Section 4 -- Introspection.md

 __type(name: String!): __Type
 ```

-These fields are implicit and do not appear in the fields list in the root type
+Like all meta-fields, these are implicit and do not appear in the fields list in
-of the query operation.
+the root type of the query operation.

 The schema of the GraphQL schema introspection system: